T351 Week 2 (Tues) Summer 2014

 - Use a tripod!
 If you do go hand held, STAY WIDE.

 - Exposure: Do you know how to set proper exposure (Zebra stripes)?
 The ND filters are usually required on a bright, sunny day.
+If in doubt it's better to underexpose rather than overexpose.

 - Don't forget to record pre-roll and post-roll.